fomorians-oss/pyoneer/README.md

 # pyoneer

 Tensor utilities, reinforcement learning, and more!
-Designed to make research easier with lower-level abstractions for common operations.
+Designed to make research easier with low-level abstractions for common operations.

 ## API